Skip to content

 • In the pass mode, the robot tries to pass to the teammate.

 • In the dribble mode, the robot dribbles in the direction that is indicated with the left analog stick.
-The 3D view also shows this direction as an orange arrow originating from the position of the ball.
+The 3D view shows this direction as an orange arrow originating from the position of the ball.
 If the analog stick is not moved, the robot keeps dribbling in (globally) the same direction.

 • In the kick mode, the robot tries to kick to a point that is indicated through the left analog stick.
-The target position is also indicated by an orange arrow.
+The target position is indicated by an orange arrow.
 Again, if the analog stick is not moved after a target was picked, the target position stays the same.

-In pass mode, dribble mode, and kick mode, the robot is automatically switching to a different action if the requested one cannot be executed.
+By default in pass mode, dribble mode, and kick mode, the robot is automatically switching to a different action if the requested one cannot be executed.
 For instance, it might duel with an opponent for the ball.
+However, the original action can be enforced by pressing the button that is integrated into the left analog stick.

 Head Control